-Hyperkalemia: In the Irbesartan Diabetic Nephropathy Trial (IDNT) (proteinuria ≥900 mg/day, and serum creatinine ranging from 1.0 to 3.0 mg/dL), the percent of patients with potassium>6 mEq/L was 18.6% in the Irbesartan group versus 6.0% in the placebo group.
-Discontinuations due to hyperkalemia in the Irbesartan group were 2.1% versus 0.4% in the placebo group.
+Hyperkalemia: In the Irbesartan Diabetic Nephropathy Trial (IDNT) (proteinuria ≥900 mg/day, and serum creatinine ranging from 1.0-3.0 mg/dL), the percent of patients with potassium >6 mEq/L was 18.6% in the Irbesartan tablets group versus 6.0% in the placebo group.
+Discontinuations due to hyperkalemia in the Irbesartan tablets group were 2.1% versus 0.4% in the placebo group.

-The following adverse reactions have been identified during post-approval use of Irbesartan.
+The following adverse reactions have been identified during post-approval use of Irbesartan tablets.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to estimate reliably their frequency or to establish a causal relationship to drug exposure.

 Urticaria; angioedema (involving swelling of the face, lips, pharynx, and/or tongue); increased liver function tests; jaundice; hepatitis; hyperkalemia; thrombocytopenia; increased CPK; tinitus.